Small Business Financing

 Bankable businesses are ones that banks and others will invest in for a reasonable return that is supported by the historical performance of the business.
 Smart business purchasers use leverage to get the controlling interest in their acquisition.
 Commercial loans will generally fund about 75% of the purchase price with payments spread out for up to twenty years.
 Collateral and a personal guarantee is usually part of the deal.
 Alternative sources are available but will come with higher interest rates and higher cost.
 The Small Business Administration (SBA) encourages small business lending by guaranteeing 75% of the loan.
 SBA loans are about the best deal you can get, if you have the time and can get through the hurdles required.

 You can also pursue SBA funding at a later date after acquiring your business using alternative methods.
 If you desire to own a business or need money for your existing business, we can help.
 Our lending sources offer merchant cash advances, unsecured loans, lines of credit, invoice factoring, SBA funding and hard money loans.
-Call or apply online and we will connect you with the right funding solution.
-We can fund based on 3 years tax returns and bank statements to make the process fast and easy.
+Call or apply online and we will get you the right funding solution.